 Locate the rear bottom cover section.
 This cover has eight rectangular slots cut in it.
-Like the front section bare metal is exposed in some areas.
-That side will face inside the K3.
+Like the front section, bare metal is exposed in some areas on the inside surface.
 The bare metal ensures good electrical contact with the other cabinet parts and good thermal contact with the heat sinks for Q2, Q4 and Q5 on the LPA circuit board.

 Check the inside surface of the bottom cover for any masking tape that may have been left from the painting process.
 If found, peel it off.
 Two of the screw holes inside bottom cover section B have not had the paint removed from them.
 These are the mounting holes for the two rear feet.
-Attach each foot as shown in Figure 72.
+Attach each foot as shown in Figure 84.
+Note that these screws are also installed with their heads on the inside surface.

-Figure 72.
+Figure 84.
 Installing Rear Feet.